vonepson9/VM-setup-/README.md

 # VM-setup-
-This VM tour includes everything that ive configured and installed including how to do other things.
-Snapshots, IP Scanner, Vulnarbility Scanner,FDE,RBAC,File Encryption,Windows Firewall,IPS, &amp; Group Policy
+This VM tour covers everything I’ve set up — from what I installed to how I did it.
+You’ll see tools and configs in action, including Snapshots, IP Scanners, Vulnerability Scanners, Full Disk Encryption (FDE), RBAC, File Encryption, Windows Firewall rules, IPS setup, and Group Policy tweaks
 # 🖥️ VM Security Tour 🔐

 Welcome to my VM Security Tour!
 This repo complements the video walkthrough of my virtual machine setup.
 Inside, you'll find everything I’ve configured and installed — with guides on how to do it yourself.